ravem/synology-pcloud-and-rclone/README.md

 `C:\Users\USERNAME\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState\rootfs\home\USERNAME\.config\rclone\rclone.conf`
 Copy the file content (or copy it from the terminal windows you have used for rclone config, omitting the dashes).

-Go back to the root SSH connection to the NAS you have used to install rclone, here you must edit the NAS configuration file.
+Go back to the SSH connection to the NAS you have used to install rclone, here you must edit the NAS configuration file.
 The editor installed in the terminal is VI *_tense creepy background music_*...
 VI it's a powerful editor, but it's like cilantro, love it or hate it.
 Since it's what we have, let's try to survive.